GuntherSe/pixels/README.md

     python3 -m pip install python-osc
     python3 -m pip install Pillow

+If you are planning to use **pixels** on a Raspberry PI, then you should read the following note: **Tkinter** is at the moment not running properly on the Wayland GUI, you have to configure the PI to use the X11 desktop.

 **pixels** doesn't need an installation, just put all files of this repository into a folder of your choice, for example ~/Documents/python/pixels.
 For your convenience it's recommended to set the execute flag on the shell scripts, then you can start the scripts quicker:

     chmod +x *.sh